The Best Hiking Socks of 2023: Staff Picks

 Methodology

 We asked our crew of REI staffers and member-testers for their favorite socks sold at REI, then vetted their nominations against hundreds of purchase-verified online member reviews.
-We culled the list down to these seven trusted faves.
+We culled the list down to these eight trusted faves.